-We extract the map landmarks for each sample of the Ulm-Lehr dataset to examine the lower error bound of our approach.
-Furthermore, we access how DeepLocalization generalizes under error-prone, missing or additional measurements.
+We use synthetic measurements to examine the lower error bound of our approach.
+We also access how DeepLocalization generalizes under error-prone, missing or additional measurements.

-First, we investigate the minimum error which we could achieve when using correct measurements.
-For each time-step, the map landmarks in the vehicle's field of view are used as measurements too.
-When the measurements and map landmarks are identical, the input is ideal and the only source of error can be the incorrect offset prediction of our network.

-To examine the above assumption, we transform the measurements and map landmarks to the vehicle's coordinate system.
-Then, a synthetic vehicle pose offset is added to the map landmarks as in training, Eq.~\eqref{eq:pinit}.
-To generate the vehicle pose offset, we sample noise uniformly on the interval $\sigma_{x}, \sigma_{y} \in [-2, 2]\,\si{\meter}$ and $\sigma_{\varphi} \in [-10, 10]\,^{\circ}$.
+For each time step, the map landmarks in the vehicle's field of view are used as measurements too.
+When the measurements and map landmarks are identical, the input is ideal and the only source of error can be the incorrect offset prediction of the network.
+To that end, we transform the measurements and map landmarks to the vehicle coordinate system.
+Then, a synthetic vehicle pose offset is added to the map landmarks as in the training process (Eq.~\eqref{eq:pinit}).
+To generate the vehicle pose offset, we sample noise from a uniform distribution on the interval $\sigma_{x}, \sigma_{y} \in [-2, 2]\,\si{\meter}$ and $\sigma_{\varphi} \in [-10, 10]\,^{\circ}$, which are realistic accuracies for modern GPS receivers~\cite{wing2005consumer}.
 We train our model based on the synthetic pose offsets.
 During test, our network receives the measurements and shifted map landmarks to predict the pose offset.
 Since the ground-truth is the synthetic vehicle pose offset, we can measure the prediction accuracy with the RMSE metric.
 We generate around $40.000$ test samples and achieve a RMSE of $0.178\,\si{\meter}$ and $0.17\,\si{\meter}$ for the $x$ and $y$ coordinates, respectively.
 Furthermore, the orientation error is $0.852\,^{\circ}$.
 The results are also summarized in Tab.~\ref{tab:real_world_results}.
-Next, we consider the following situations: \begin{enumerate} \item randomly delete measurements (simulating missed landmarks) \item randomly add measurements (simulating clutter) \item add randomly sampled noise to each measurement (simulating sensor noise) \item we evaluate our network by adding all three impairments simultaneously. \end{enumerate} In practice, the rates at which measurements are added and deleted follow a Poisson distribution \mbox{$P_{\lambda}(k) = \lambda^{k}\exp(-\lambda)/(k!)$}, where $\lambda$ is the average number of events.
-The measurement noise for the third experiment is sampled from a uniform distribution on the interval $[-\sigma_{syn}, \sigma_{syn}]$.
-The evaluations are performed by increasing $\lambda$ and $\sigma_{syn}$.
-Our results are presented in Fig.~\ref{fig:simulation_results}.